lucasrodes/whatstk/README.md

 Simply run

-`python main.py file.in`
+`$ python main.py file.in`

 where file.in is the log of the chat you want to analyze.
+The program will prompt an error if `file.in` does not exist.

 ## Dependencies

 This project uses some of the most common used Python libraries.
 Use the `requirements.txt` file to install all dependencies

-`pip install -r requirements.txt`
+`$ pip install -r requirements.txt`

 We highly recommended to install these dependencies with `pip` inside a virtual environment to keep them isolated from the rest of the system.